Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ![](/_images/_gsender/_setup/gs_se_trans-modified.gif){.align-center .size-full}

-### 🌟 New Features
+### New Features

-Not only are there several new UI enhancements, there are also a couple of new features that we should mention.
-Connecting has been streamlined and you have more flexibility on how gSender displays on your screen.
+There are also a couple of new features that we should mention.

-#### Automatic Firmware Detection

 Connecting is now easier! gSender now automatically detects your firmware type (Grbl/grblHAL) upon connection, selecting the appropriate controller settings.
 This feature simplifies the process, as you can select your default firmware choice in Config, and connect with a simple button press.

 ![](/_images/_gsender/_setup/gs_se_trans-connect-auto.gif){.align-center .size-medium}

-#### Improved Visuals and Touch Support

-We've made several visual and usability upgrades to gSender.
+We've also made several visual and usability upgrades to gSender.
 The visualizer now supports pinch-to-zoom on touch screens, **Dark Mode** to reduce eye strain, and includes a redesigned **Lightweight Mode** with easy presets.
 Turn these on by going to Config ➜ Customize UI.

 If you're using a tablet or vertical screen, **Portrait Mode** is now supported—just rotate your device or change your display orientation.